James Conner (American football): 2019

 In Week 2 against the Seattle Seahawks, Conner injured his knee and exited the game in the third quarter.
 Prior to being injured, Conner rushed 11 times for 33 yards and his first rushing touchdown of the year.
 Without Conner, the Steelers lost 26–28.
-In Week 6 against the Los Angeles Chargers, Conner rushed 16 times for 41 yards and a touchdown and caught seven passes for 78 yards and a touchdown in the 24–17 win.
+In Week 6 against the Chargers, Conner rushed 16 times for 41 yards and a touchdown and caught seven passes for 78 yards and a touchdown in the 24–17 win.
 In Week 8 against the Miami Dolphins on Monday Night Football, Conner rushed 23 times for 145 yards and a touchdown before exiting the game with a shoulder injury.
 Without Conner, the Steelers won 27–14.
 He was named the AFC Offensive Player of the Week for his performance.
-Conner made his return from injury in Week 11 against the Cleveland Browns on Thursday Night Football.
+Conner made his return from injury in Week 11 against the Browns on Thursday Night Football.
 In the game, Conner rushed five times for 10 yards and caught one pass for six yards before injuring his shoulder again in the first half.
 The Steelers eventually lost 21–7 without Conner.
 Overall, Conner recorded 464 rushing yards and four rushing touchdowns to go along with 34 receptions for 251 receiving yards and three receiving touchdowns.

 2020

 In Week 1 against the New York Giants on Monday Night Football, Conner rushed six times for nine yards before exiting the game due to an ankle injury.
 The Steelers won the game 26–16 without Conner in the lineup.
 Conner bounced back in Week 2 against the Denver Broncos with 106 rushing yards and a rushing touchdown in the 26–21 victory.
 He recorded 18 carries for 109 rushing yards in the 28–21 victory over the Houston Texans in Week 3.
-In Week 6 against the Cleveland Browns, he had 20 carries for 101 rushing yards and one rushing touchdown in the 38–7 victory.
+In Week 6 against the Browns, he had 20 carries for 101 rushing yards and one rushing touchdown in the 38–7 victory.
 On November 28, 2020, Conner was placed on the reserve/COVID-19 list after testing positive for the virus, and activated on December 9.
 He finished the 2020 season with 169 carries for 721 rushing yards and six rushing touchdowns to go along with 35 receptions for 215 receiving yards.

-In the Wild Card Round of the playoffs against the Cleveland Browns, Conner rushed for 37 yards and a touchdown and caught five passes for 30 yards during the 48–37 loss.
+In the Wild Card Round of the playoffs against the Browns, Conner rushed for 37 yards and a touchdown and caught five passes for 30 yards during the 48–37 loss.